 What to avoid eating during postpartum?

-Thankfully, once baby is born, you can be reunited with many foods you had to give up during pregnancy—hello, lunch meat and soft cheese!
+Thankfully, once baby is born, you can be reunited with many foods you had to give up during pregnancy—hello, lunch meat, soft cheese, and sushi! 🍣

 However, there are a few that you should still stay away from for now: